Seattle Dog Bite Attorneys

 While many dog bites are just "nips" that don't break the skin and leave no lasting marks, a significant amount of bites can require stitches, physically scar and disfigure, cause nerve and tissue damage, cause infection, and leave emotional scars.
 If you or a family member is injured by a dog bite, you or they may be able to pursue compensation for the resulting damages and losses.
 To ensure that you have a solid and viable personal injury claim, and a competent strategy to win that claim, you will need the guidance of an experienced Seattle dog bite attorney.

-Hardwick & Pendergast, P.S. has been successfully representing dog bite victims and other injury victims in Seattle and throughout Washington state for over 40 years.
+Hardwick & Pendergast, P.S., has been successfully representing dog bite victims and other injury victims in Seattle and throughout Washington state for over 40 years.
 Let us put our knowledge and experience to work on your case so you can get a settlement worthy of your injuries.
-Call Hardwick & Pendergast, P.S. today for a free consultation.
-Dial (888) 228-3860.
+Call Hardwick & Pendergast, P.S. today for a free consultation at (425) 228-3860 or toll-free at (888) 228-3860.

-- A scienter: Scienter is a legal term referring to knowledge of wrongdoing or danger, or the potential for wrongdoing or danger, before it occurs.
-In the case of a dog related injury, a scienter would be someone who had previously seen or had knowledge of a particular dog's potential for aggressive behavior yet didn't act to prevent it.
+Another aspect of liability that you should be aware of is the theory of scienter.
+Scienter is a legal term referring to knowledge of wrongdoing or danger, or the potential for wrongdoing or danger, before it occurs.
+In the case of a dog-related injury, a scienter would be someone who had previously seen or had knowledge of a particular dog's potential for aggressive behavior yet didn't act to prevent it.

 For example: Neighbor A has a dog that runs around his fenced in front yard.
 Neighbor B lives next door to Neighbor A. In casual conversations over the fence, Neighbor A mentions to Neighbor B that their dog doesn't like it and acts aggressively when a stranger enter his front yard.
 A week or so later, Neighbor B is out in his front yard and notices a substitute mail carrier or a Girl Scout selling cookies about to enter Neighbor A's front yard.
 Neighbor B does nothing to warn the person, and that person is attacked by the dog.
 In this case, Neighbor B could be held liable for a certain amount of injuries as a scienter.